 Check for Leaks

-Inspect the ceiling and insulation for cracks that could—or may have already led to—mold or mildew growth.
-If you find mold or water stains, have a professional remove them.
+Inspect the ceiling for cracks that could be letting in moisture and encouraging mold or mildew growth.
+If you find issues like mold or water stains, hire a professional to address them.
 Take a look at your windows to ensure they’re secure and not letting unwanted air or particles inside.

 Clean Windows & Windowsills

 Spray and wipe down any attic windows, then dust the sills.
 As you clean, pay attention to unwanted airflow or leaks.
-If you identify an issue, contact a professional to have it fixed.
+If you identify an issue, use DIY window sealing solutions or contact a professional to have it fixed.

 Dust the Attic

 Start dusting near the ceiling and work your way down, moving from beams and light fixtures to storage shelves and cabinets.
 Use a durable, flexible microfiber duster that’s efficient and can get into hard-to-reach areas.
-Don’t forget to also sweep up the floors!
+Once you’ve finished dusting, remember to sweep the floors!

 Basement

-Whether or not your basement’s finished, chances are you’re using a portion of it for storage.
-Try these basement storage and cleaning ideas to keep this downstairs storage area neat and tidy!
+Whether or not your basement is finished, chances are you’re using a portion of it for storage.
+Try these cleaning ideas to keep this downstairs storage area neat and tidy!

 Go Through Storage